scverse/scvi-tools/docs/developer/maintenance.md

 #### (Optional) creating a release branch

 As mentioned above, if the release increments the major or minor version, a new release branch should be created from `main`.
-This branch should be named according to the new version, _e.g._, `1.0.x`.
+This branch should be named according to the new version, with the literal `x` in place of the patch version, _e.g._, `1.0.x`.
 Our GitHub rulesets will automatically protect this branch from direct pushes and will require pull requests for changes.

 #### Bumping the version